01 of 11

 Their honeymoon house is at 508 N. Palm Drive in Beverly Hills.Continue to 6 of 11 below.

 Some Like it Hot at the Hotel Del Coronado, 1959

-We took a modern photo of the hotel - which has changed little since the movie was shot - then added a drawing of Marilyn Monroe and Jack Lemmon as a tip of our virtual hat to a scene from the film.Continue to 7 of 11 below.
+This modern photo of the hotel - which has changed little since the movie was shot - is merged with a drawing of Marilyn Monroe and Jack Lemmon as a tip of the virtual hat to a scene from the film.Continue to 7 of 11 below.

 07 of 11

 Marilyn Monroe Star on the Hollywood Walk of Fame, 1960

 Marilyn Monroe was honored with a star on the Hollywood Walk of Fame in 1960, the same year she won a Golden Globe for her performance in Some Like It Hot.